 This post contains some affiliate links.
 Please see our disclosures for more information.

-In the market to purchase a designer handbag pre-owned?
-You’re not alone.
-More and more people are choosing to buy secondhand, and the resale clothing market is expected to double in the next five years.
+In the market to purchase a pre-owned designer bag?
+Great choice.
+How about purchasing pre-owned designer handbags for cheap?
+(At least cheaper than retail!).
+That would be even better right?
+Well, More and more people are choosing to buy secondhand, and the resale clothing market is expected to double in the next five years.

-There are many reasons why buying pre-owned is a great idea.
+There are many reasons why buying a pre-owned designer bag is a great idea.
 Not only can it save you a lot of money, but it’s environmentally-friendly, too.
 (The fashion industry’s carbon footprint is larger than the airline industry’s and accounts for 8% of global climate impact!)

 However, it's key to make sure you are purchasing authentic luxury purses from reputable sellers (i.e. not get scammed).
 As a former owner of a massive designer bag collection, I have a lot of experience dealing with both buying and selling pre-owned handbags.